-Customer uploads the design to the cloud server, brings PICASO 4.0, aligns its painting tool towards wall, put it into painting mode, set painting area and enjoy the output.
+The customer uploads the design to the cloud server, brings PICASO 4.0, aligns its painting tool towards the wall, put it into painting mode, set the painting area and enjoys the output.

-Bring PICASO 4.0, align its laser tool towards glass door, upload company’s logo to cloud server, put it into laser engraving mode, set engraving area and enjoy the output.
+Bring PICASO 4.0, align its laser tool towards the glass door, upload the company’s logo to the cloud server, put it into laser engraving mode, set the engraving area and enjoy the output.

 A customer has a large factory that has a concrete wall around its perimeter.
-Customer wants his perimeter to be painted with least labor cost and minimum time.
+The customer wants his perimeter to be painted with the least labour cost and minimum time.

 Configure PICASO 4.0 to move around the perimeter wall and paint.

 [SEE PICS BELOW] Our system is divided into three axes (X, Y, Z).
 The design consists of a base chassis on which the whole system stands.
-The base chassis houses all the servo drives, power supply, wiring, servo motors, etc. The base chassis has four servo motors that are attached with gear box, which are further attached with wheels.
+The base chassis houses all the servo drives, power supply, wiring, servo motors, etc. The base chassis has four servo motors that are attached to the gearbox, which are further attached with wheels.
 The chassis along with the wheels and servo forms the X axis.
-The X axis moves horizontally parallel to wall or work surface.
-Above the chassis runs vertically four aluminum extrusion which supports the Y axis for the system.
+The X-axis moves horizontally parallel to the wall or work surface.
+Above the chassis runs vertically four aluminium extrusion which supports the Y axis for the system.
 The Y axis moves vertically up or down using one lead screw with split nuts attached to the base of a sliding rack.
 The lead screws are rotated by servo motors coupled to it and are placed inside the chassis.
-The Z axis is above the rack of Y axis and moves two tools toward or away from the wall.
-An HMI/CNC panel is made seperately to the side of the Machine for real time monitoring, start, stop, emergency stop, etc.
+The Z axis is above the rack of the Y axis and moves two tools toward or away from the wall.
+An HMI/CNC panel is made separately to the side of the Machine for real-time monitoring, start, stop, emergency stop, etc.

-In this project we are using multiple servo motors for controlling X, Y, Z axis motion.
+In this project, we are using multiple servo motors for controlling X, Y, and Z axis motion.

-- In the X Axis we will use four servo motors that gear box coupled with four wheels in the base of the Machine that will work in coordination to move the whole Machine parallel to the wall.
-Feedback from ultrasonic sensors placed on ends of Y axis rack, facing the wall, continuously measure distance to maintain Y axis parallel to wall.
+- In the X-Axis we will use four servo motors that gearbox coupled with four wheels in the base of the Machine that will work in coordination to move the whole Machine parallel to the wall.
+Feedback from ultrasonic sensors placed on the ends of Y axis rack, facing the wall, continuously measures the distance to maintain Y-axis parallels to the wall.

-- In the Y Axis we will use one servo motors directly coupled to one lead screw.
+- In the Y-Axis we will use one servo motor directly coupled to one lead screw.

-G-Codes is used for motion control with both linear interpolation and circular interpolation.
+G-Codes are used for motion control with both linear interpolation and circular interpolation.

-In this machine we will be controlling tools that are mounted on the Z axis.
-M-Codes is used to control the tool.
-We controlling the laser intensity from the Z axis using M codes.
+In this machine, we will be controlling tools that are mounted on the Z axis.
+M-Codes are used to control the tool.
+We control the laser intensity from the Z axis using M codes.